National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Objectives

-Ensure your work is grounded in an initial “natural language” protocol that resonates with subject matter experts (e.g., clinicians, etc.) and stakeholders.
+Ensure your work is grounded in an initial "natural language" protocol that resonates with subject matter experts (e.g., clinicians, etc.) and stakeholders.

 Gain early insights into how the natural language version of the protocol will be tethered to specific code and the existence of potential confounders.
 This is an early step in promoting replicable and clinically valuable work.